moonstar-x/old-server-setup/docs/discord-bots/jda-music-bot.md

 ## Auto-starting

-We'll now create a service so the bot can autostart on login, but before creating it we'll create a simple script that we can use to start the bot instead of running java manually.
+We'll now create a service so the bot can autostart on login, but before creating it we'll make a simple script that we can use to start the bot instead of running the Java command manually.

     nano start.sh